llnek/hoard/README.md

 ## Modeling

-Defining a model in `horde` is very similar to defining a SQL table, with the additional capability of defining relations.
+Defining a model in `hoard` is very similar to defining a SQL table, with the additional capability of defining relations.
 Each model must have an unique identifier, follow by a set of field definitions, indexes and associations.
 All models have a built-in primary key defined to be a